How to Get a Trade Show Attendee List in 2026

 Method 7: Use a LinkedIn-Verified Attendee List Platform

-This is the approach that has gained traction in 2026.
+This is the approach that's gained real traction in 2026.
 Platforms like WhoGoes scan public LinkedIn posts mentioning specific events and compile attendee lists with verified names, emails, companies, and LinkedIn profiles.
-Every contact comes with LinkedIn proof -- a link to the public post that confirms they attended.
+Every contact comes with LinkedIn proof, which is a link to the public post confirming they attended.

 How it works: